vavrines/Kinetic.jl/README.md

 ## Installation

 Kinetic.jl is a registered package in the official [Julia package registry](https://github.com/JuliaRegistries/General).
-We recommend installing it with the built-in Julia package manager.
+We recommend installing it with the Julia package manager.
-It automatically installs a currently stable and tagged release.
-From the Julia REPL, you can get in the package manager (by pressing `]`) and add the package.
+From the Julia REPL, you can get in the package manager (by pressing `]`) and add the package

 ```julia
 julia> ]
 (v1.6) pkg> add Kinetic
 ```
-This will automatically install Kinetic and all its dependencies Similarly, it can be updated to the latest tagged release from the package manager by typing
+This will automatically install a currently stable release and all its dependencies.
+Similarly, the previously installed versions can be updated to the latest tagged release by

 ```julia
 (v1.6) pkg> update Kinetic